Seyi-Oshin/Seyi-Oshin/README.md

 - 👋 Hi, I’m Seyi Oshin
-- 👀 I’m interested in  Data scinece and Quantum machine learning
+- 👀 I’m interested in  Data Science and Quantum Machine Learning
-- 🌱 I have a good understanding Python Basics for Data Science
+- 🌱 I have a good understanding of Python Basics for Data Science
 - 💞️ I’m looking to collaborate on beginner projects that can help me improve my skills
 - 📫 How to reach me: oluwaseyioshin@gmail.com